 If you don't like air layering, here is another way:

 Cut strong branches from mother tree.
 Then, let it dry for 7-10 days.
 You can apply wood glue or scar glue on the wounds to prevent bacterial infections.
 Use root hormone if you want faster growth.

 Plant the cuttings 3 inches (7 cm) into the mix:

 Water it thoroughly the first time.
 Keep in shade for 7-15 days.

 After 3-4 weeks, tiny root strings may begin to shoot out.
 Remember to avoid contact with water for the cuts.
 And keep the planted cuttings somewhere warm to avoid root rot.

 If well cared for, your adenium cuttings may bloom 11 months after planting.
 Some growers have 40-50% success while others have 80-90% success with this method.

-If all is good, the propagated cutting can blow out some nice flowers:
+If all is good, the propagated cutting can throw out some really nice flowers:

 Please subscribe to their channels.
 It really helps.
 Thanks for visiting!